Energy operator: Application

 The energy operator corresponds to the full energy of a system.
 The Schrödinger equation describes the space- and time-dependence of the slow changing (non-relativistic) wave function of a quantum system.
-The solution of this equation for a bound system is discrete (a set of permitted states, each characterized by an energy level) which results in the concept of quanta.
+The solution of the Schrödinger equation for a bound system is discrete (a set of permitted states, each characterized by an energy level) which results in the concept of quanta.

 Schrödinger equation

-Using the energy operator to the Schrödinger equation:
+Using the energy operator in the Schrödinger equation: